dhirajsv/Movie-booking/README.md

 ## Overview

 This is a simple movie booking application built using Streamlit and MySQL.
 The application allows users to browse movies, view movie and theater information, and book tickets.
-After booking, payment information is recorded in the database.
+After booking, payment information is recorded in the database and a confirmation message is displayed.

 ## Prerequisites